 - Breath – a maximum alcohol reading not exceeding 35 micrograms in 100 ml of breath

-- Urine – a maximum alcohol reading not exceeding 107 milligrams in 100 ml of breath
+- Urine – a maximum alcohol reading not exceeding 107 milligrams in 100 ml of urine

-- Blood – a maximum alcohol reading not exceeding 80 milligrams in 100 ml of breath
+- Blood – a maximum alcohol reading not exceeding 80 milligrams in 100 ml of blood

 The penalty depends on the level of alcohol in your blood at the time of the offence and whether there were any other features to your case like an accident.
 Fines are based on the level of your weekly income.
 You will also have to pay prosecution costs and a victim surcharge.
 In more serious cases the court will consider extending the minimum ban, adding a community order and in some cases imposing a prison sentence.